Save 40% when you buy the entire hair kit. See the kit

 Hair Loss or Shedding

-One thing you may not realize about the hair cycle is that, thankfully, not all hairs are in the same stage at the same time.
-Otherwise, you’d lose all your hair each time you entered the shedding (or telogen) phase.
+According to the AAD, losing between 50 to 100 hairs per day is normal.
+That’s because not all hairs are in the same stage of the hair growth cycle at the same time.
+If that were the case, you would lose all your hair each time you entered the shedding (or telogen) phase.

 Hair-Pull Test